 Red Light Wavelength Explained

-Optimal red light therapy treatments use wavelengths of red light in the mid-600 nanometer range for health and skin benefits.
+Red light therapy benefits of health and skin come from the use of red light wavelengths in the mid-600 nanometer range.
 In this article, we’ll explain red light colors and wavelengths, the light spectrum, and which wavelengths of red light are best for light therapy treatments.

 What is the Wavelength of Red Light?

 The wavelength of red light is in the 620 and 750 nanometer range on the electromagnetic spectrum, which is the full spectrum of visible and invisible light that comes to earth from the sun.
 [1,2,3]